chschnell/wsnic/README.md

 sudo apt install iproute2 iptables stunnel
 ```

-stunnel is only needed for `wss://` support and otherwise optional.
+stunnel is only required for `wss://` support and otherwise not needed.

 ### Step 2: Clone and initialize this repository